RobinPetit/WP/README.md

-The header huard is written as follow: an underscore, then the name of the class (or the file) in uppercase with an underscore separating each word, then `[_CLIENT_HPP|_SERVER_HPP|_COMMON_HPP]` depending the directory of the file.
+The header huard is written as follow: an underscore, then the name of the class (or the file) in uppercase with an underscore separating each word, then `[_CLIENT_HPP|_SERVER_HPP|_COMMON_HPP]` depending on the directory of the file.

 * include/MyClass.hpp